NedPetre/NedPetre.github.io/README.md

 # Axis Scale Calculator

 This project is a simple web-based axis scale calculator that takes user input and computes the appropriate scale divisions for graphing.
 It mimics the behavior of a Python axis scale calculator and ensures that the data fits on the graph without overshooting, while adhering to the constraints of multiples of 1, 2, or 5.

+it is used calculate what scale/step to use on a graph, I made this because I became tired of figuring out what scale to use on graphs, a simple yet leborious task.

 ## Features
 - Input three values: